UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: UniQA: MLLMs-assisted Unified Pre-training

 In addition to the generated aesthetic captions $Y_{IAA}$, there are also IAA datasets with captions commented by humans~\cite{avacaption}, which directly reflect human aesthetic feelings.
 Incorporating comments from various people can offer a more comprehensive description of image aesthetics.
-However, while enhancing text diversity, it may introduce noise to the data, as individuals may provide comments unrelated to image aesthetics.
+However, it may introduce noise to the data, as individuals may provide comments unrelated to image aesthetics.
 To address this issue, we propose a novel data purification strategy to refine raw captions in the original dataset.
 This process is illustrated in Fig.~\ref{fig:model}(a).

-Specifically, we introduce {Aesthetics-relevance and Informativeness Rank (AIR)} to measure the quality of text corresponding to an image.
+Specifically, we introduce \textbf{{{Aesthetics-relevance and Informativeness Rank (AIR)}}} to measure the quality of text corresponding to an image.
 The AIR consists of {Aesthetics-relevance Rank (AR)} and {Informativeness Rank (IR)}.
 To obtain AR, we first pre-train a CLIP model with generated aesthetic data $Y_{IAA}$ to get an aesthetics-aware CLIP model, denoted as $\mathrm{CLIP_{aes}}$.
 Then, we employ it to measure the aesthetics relevance score ($s_{A}$) for an image-text pair.
 Given an image with $n$ captions, AR can be defined as:

 where $s_A^i$ represents the aesthetics relevance score between the $i$-th caption $x_T^i$ and its corresponding image $x_I$.
 Note that $\mathrm{AR}$ consists of $\textit{long integers}$ that represent the rank of a caption after sorting by $s_A$.
-To obtain IR, we simply utilize the sentence length as informativeness score ($s_I$) to measure the informativeness of text.
-Accordingly, for an image with $n$ textual captions, IR can be expressed as:
+For an image with $n$ textual captions, IR can be expressed as:

-where $\mathrm{Length}(\cdot)$ is able to output the length of an input sentence.
-As a result, AIR between an image and $n$ captions is:
+where $\mathrm{InfoMeasure}(\cdot)$ can output the informativeness score ($s_I$) of an input sentence.
+The informativeness score of the text can be measured by various methods, such as sentence length or Shannon entropy~\cite{shannon1948mathematical}.
+Here we simply use the length of the sentence as the informativeness score and discuss other methods in ablation studies (Table~\ref{tab:ablation}).
+As a result, the AIR between an image and $n$ captions is:

-We select captions with Top-K ranking AIR to construct a high-quality aesthetic caption dataset, denoted as $Y_{IAA}^{+}$.
-This strategy ensures the preservation of text that is both related to aesthetic perception and rich in information, thereby enhancing the quality and richness of the raw dataset.
+where $\alpha$ and $\beta$ are used to balance $\mathrm{AR}$ and $\mathrm{IR}$ to purify the data more flexibly.
+In implementation, we set them to one for simplicity.
+We select captions with Top-K ranking AIR to construct a high-quality aesthetic caption dataset, denoted as $Y_{ IAA}^{+}$.
+This strategy ensures that the text is both aesthetically relevant and informative, thereby improving the quality and richness of the raw dataset.